gema-arta/heiwa/docs/poc/4-Final_System.md

 # Install and create symlinks as `libtinfo` libraries (which actually replace GNU Ncurses).
 time {
     make PREFIX=/usr install-{dynamic,manpages}
-    ln -sv libterminfo.so /usr/lib/libtinfo.so && \
+    ln -sfv libterminfo.so /usr/lib/libtinfo.so
-    ln -sv libterminfo.so /usr/lib/libtinfow.so
+    ln -sfv libterminfo.so /usr/lib/libtinfow.so
 }

 # Remove the man pages that colission with `attr`.